CONSTITUTION OF THE REPUBLIC OF NEWFOUNDLAND (1972)

 Article 9 — Legislative Authority (1972)

-1. Parliament may make laws for the peace, order, and good government of the Republic.
+1. The House of Assembly may make laws for the peace, order, and good government of the Republic.

-2. Bills originate in either House and become law upon passage by both and assent by the President.
+2. Bills become law upon passage by the House and assent by the President.

 3. No Bill abridging the freedoms of Articles 4 to 5 shall pass except by the special majorities therein required.